tatumio/docs-guides/v1.0/RPC Nodes/rpc-evm/rpc-arbitrum/rpc-arbitrum-eth_getcode.md

 The `eth_getCode` method is part of the JSON-RPC API, which allows users to interact with the blockchain.
 This method is specifically used to retrieve the contract code (bytecode) of an account at a specific block number.
 It is helpful when developers need to examine the bytecode of a deployed contract or validate that the contract code on the blockchain matches the intended code.

-Use cases for this method could include:
+Use cases for this method could include the following:

 - Debugging a smart contract
 - Verifying the integrity of a deployed contract